terra-money/docs/docs/validator/troubleshooting.md

 There are a few reasons why a validator is not active:

 - The validator is jailed.
-Unjail the validator:
+To solve this, `unjail` the validator:

     terrad tx slashing unjail <terra> --chain-id=<chain_id> --from=<from>